Small businesses create exponential gains by consistently setting short-term, attainable goals.

 When their voices feel heard, they will provide more constructive feedback and probably tell their friends/family.

-A good way to gather info on customer feedback is to create a survey that is sent with the purchase or sign-up from new customers.
+A good way to gather info on customer feedback is to create a survey that is sent with the purchase or sign-up of new customers.

 Long-term feedback information helps build up your business’s reputation.